Light Curves (II)

 II, are considerably slower than their Type I

 counterparts...."II-P"= 0.0075, and "II-L"=

 0.012 mag per day.
 A phase of nearly constant brightness prior to

 day 80 is so distinctive, that it may be safe to classify SNe II-P

 on a light curve shape alone.
 Another interesting comparison is the

-similarity of the Type I SN, and SNe II-L, which exhibits almost a
+similarity of SNe I and SNe II-L, which exhibit almost a

 similiar linear decay posture, although it is noted that these